riverrun/phauxth/README.md

 Authentication library for Phoenix, and other Plug-based, web applications.

-## Version 2.0.0-beta and 1.2
+## Version 2.0.0-rc and 1.2

-The master branch points to version 2.0.0-beta, and the v1.2 branch has the more stable, version 1.2.
+The master branch points to version 2.0.0-rc, which is being developed with phoenix 1.4 in mind.

+The v1.2 branch has the version 1.2, which is the stable version.

 ## Overview

-Phauxth is designed with Phoenix 1.3 in mind, but it can also be used with older versions of Phoenix and any other Plug-based application.
+Phauxth is designed with Phoenix >1.3 in mind, but it can also be used with older versions of Phoenix and any other Plug-based application.
 It is designed to be secure, extensible and well-documented.